 My name is Barry Zlotowicz and I am a Personal Injury Attorney In Chicago.
 I often get asked by clients “can I sue the insurance company?”
 In this article, I will address this common question and also briefly discuss when you can in fact sue an insurance company.
 If you are involved in a dispute with an insurance company, call me today at 847-305-4105 for a free consultation.

 Who do you sue?

 Auto insurance companies can be very difficult to deal with.
 The insurance company has one goal – to make money.
 They do this by taking in as much in premium payments as they can while at the same time paying as little as they can for insurance claims.

 As such, it should be no surprise that the insurance company will nickel and dime you to every extent possible to save money.
 They know that the likelihood of someone filing a lawsuit against them is small – the vast majority of cases settle.
 Few people will file a lawsuit over a couple hundred dollars in property damage.

-This often leads to serious frustration when dealing with an insurance company after an auto accident or other personal injury accident.
+This often leads to serious frustration when dealing with an insurance company after an auto accident or other personal injury accident in Chicago.
 I have received many calls from people who ask: “can I sue the insurance company?”